 Considered to be one of the top honors, Alfred Hitchcock turned down “Commander of the Order of the British Empire (CBE)” Award in 1962.

-12. He delayed a movie because he don’t want to cast Jimmy Stewart.
+12. He delayed a movie because he doesn’t want to cast Jimmy Stewart.

-If you watch his movie “Rope”, it is a pure creation and it takes place in just a room.
-If you are looking for some awesome thrillers then don’t forget to add his movies to your watchlist.
+If you watch his movie “Rope,” it is a pure creation, and it takes place in just a room.
+If you are looking for some excellent thrillers, then don’t forget to add his movies to your watchlist.